BTT-Snowflake-1C/AI-Studio-SnowflakeTeam1C/README.md

 	•	snowflake-snowpark-python
 	•	streamlit

 	How to Run
 	1. Connect this GitHub repository to Snowflake using Git integration

 	2. Open app.py in Snowflake Streamlit

+	3. Run the app (authentication handled automatically)

+⸻

+How to Run
+	1. Connect this GitHub repository to Snowflake using Git integration
+	2. Open app.py in Snowflake Streamlit